Study Code of Practice and Student Code of Conduct

 How is academic misconduct sanctioned? add

-Any academic misconduct leads to severe consequences.
+Any academic misconduct may lead to severe consequences.

-If a student’s work is identified as academic misconduct, the school’s rules and regulations come into effect to sanction the student.
+- If a student’s work is identified as academic misconduct, the school’s rules and regulations come into effect to sanction the student.

-If a student submits a summative piece of assessment (e.g. IA, EE etc) and is found guilty of misconduct by the school, before the work is submitted to the IBO, the work is declared void by the school, and an “F” is given to the coursework component when sending grades to the IBO, or simply registered as a “non-submission”.
-The student may be withdrawn from the IB exams as a consequence or receive any of the sanctions listed above, depending on the nature and severity of the academic misconduct.
+- If a student submits a summative piece of assessment (e.g. IA, EE etc), including a first draft, and is found by the school to have shown academic misconduct, before the work is submitted to the IBO, the work is declared void by the school, and an “F” is given to the coursework component when sending grades to the IBO, or simply registered as a “non-submission” (N).
+The student does not have the right to get a second attempt at completing the assessment piece.
+The student is also sanctioned in accordance with the school’s code of conduct for academic honesty.
+Depending on the gravity and extent of the misconduct, and the student’s history with academic misconduct within the school, the sanction may be a written warning and the loss of the right to re-submit the assessment piece, or expulsion from the school.

-Students suspected of academic misconduct by the IBO, either in final exams or in submitted internal assessment work, will be penalized if found guilty of academic misconduct.
+- Students suspected of academic misconduct by the IBO, either in final exams or in submitted internal assessment work, will be penalized if found guilty of academic misconduct.
 Such a penalty may ultimately consist of the loss of the IB Diploma.

 Balance of probabilities approach add